 COVID-19 is a very infectious disease, asymptomatic person can infect others without knowing that he/she has virus.

-As far as we keep taking those personal responsibilities, we do not need to fear coronavirus.
+As far as we take those personal responsibilities, we can protect ourselves and others.

 - Avoid Confined spaces ⇒Ventilate air

 - Avoid Crowed places ⇒ use face coverings

 - Avoid Close contact ⇒ 2m Social Distancing

 Frequent hand wash, do not touch your face, do not share food/towels etc. and disinfect objects and surfaces frequently.